sonic-net/SONiC/doc/acl/Time-based-ACL-Design.md

 The current design of data plane ACL supports only persistent rules, that is, once the rule is applied to SONiC, it will be there until manually removed or config reload.

 This doc proposes an enhancement to current ACL, which add a time range to ACL rule and the rule will only be activated during the specific time range.

+## Feature Prerequisites and supported platform
+Any platform which supports dataplane ACL.

 ## Requirements